-Bullying and harassment
+Bullying and Harassment

-) Inside

-Defining bullying and harassment What claims can workers bring?
 Who is protected?

-Avoiding and reducing liability Contents of policies inbrief
+Avoiding and reducing liability

-Introduction
+Recommended policies

-Dignity at work has become increasingly recognised in recent years as an important issue for employers to address.
+Dignity at work has become increasingly recognised as an important issue for employers to address.
 Taking action to prevent bullying and harassment at work can be crucial in avoiding increased levels of stress and absenteeism, low staff morale, high turnover and decreased productivity.

-In addition, workplace harassment and bullying in the workplace can expose employers to a variety of different types of damaging legal action - for example, constructive dismissal claims, complaints of discriminatory harassment and actions under the Protection from Harassment Act 1997.
+Workplace harassment and bullying in the workplace can expose employers to a variety of different types of damaging legal action - including constructive dismissal claims, complaints of discriminatory harassment and action under the Protection from Harassment Act 1997.